-For assistance on the locations designated on Council Road Reserve please contact the Deputy Electoral Officer, Tararua District Council on 06 374 4080 or Andrea Hamblyn, Tararua Alliance on 06 374 5341.
+For assistance on the locations designated on Council Road Reserve please contact the Deputy Electoral Officer, Tararua District Council via email to elections@tararuadc.govt.nz or phone 06 374 4080.

 Content of election signs

 Queries regarding content of election signs including authorisations are to be made to the Electoral Officer.